LandRegistry/land-charges-discovery/api-prototype/README.md

     vagrant ssh
     srv/run_dev.sh
 ```
-It currently doesn't do anything!
+It currently doesn't do much

 ##Intent
 A functional (if limited) API for registering new Land Charges (specifically bankruptcies).
 The functioning prototype only because...